mpuig/gpt2-fine-tuning/README.md

 ### Step 3 - Training

-Finally, upload the step3.ipynb to Google Colab, altogether with the training data, and train the model.
+Once the data is cleaned, it can be further preprocessed, such as tokenizing and vectorizing the text, in order to prepare it for training.
+This process is done opening the step3.ipynb in Google Colab, altogether with the training data, and train the model.

-At the end of the training, you'll have a model that can be used like this:
+After ~45 min of training, we obtain a new fine tuned model that can be used like this:

 ```python
 model.eval()